 Your doctor likely will take your medical history, ask you about recent activities, such as traveling, and perform a physical exam.
 A number of lab tests help diagnose parasitic diseases and other noninfectious causes of gastrointestinal symptoms:

 - Blood tests.
-A blood test that can detect blastocystis is now available, but it isn't commonly used.
-However, your doctor may order blood tests to look for other causes of your signs and symptoms.
+A blood test that can detect blastocystis is available but not commonly used.
+However, your doctor might order blood tests to look for other causes of your signs and symptoms.

 - Antibiotics, such as metronidazole (Flagyl) or tinidazole (Tindamax)